 Professor Lisa Jones

 Lisa qualified with a BSc (Hons) in Psychology from the University of Manchester in 1993.
 She went on to work as a Research Associate in the Department of Psychological Medicine at the University of Wales College of Medicine (now part of Cardiff University).
 She commenced her PhD in Psychiatric Genetics in 1995 within the same department, and this was awarded in 1999 when she continued her work at Cardiff as a post-doctoral researcher.
-She moved to the University of Birmingham as a Lecturer in Psychiatry in 2000, and was promoted to Senior Lecturer in 2005.
+She moved to the Medical School at the University of Birmingham as Lecturer in Psychiatry in 2000, and was promoted to Senior Lecturer in 2005.
 In October 2015 she took up a new Chair in Psychological Medicine at the University of Worcester.

 PhD Psychiatric Genetics - University of Wales College of Medicine.

 Postgraduate Certificate in Learning and Teaching in Higher Education - University of Birmingham.

 The broad aim of Lisa's research is to investigate the aetiology and course of bipolar disorder and related mood and psychotic illnesses, such as schizoaffective disorder and postpartum psychosis.